briellekwarta19/SDMworkshop_MidwestFW_2025/about.md

 - Structured Decision Making [website](https://www.structureddecisionmaking.org/resources/)

 ## References
-The material for this workshop has bene modified from:
+The material for this workshop has been modified from:
-- Fundamentals of Structured Decision Making The Wildlife SOciety Conference Workshop 2023
+- Fundamentals of Structured Decision Making The Wildlife Society Conference Workshop 2023
 - An Overview of Structured Decision-Making Washington Department of Fish and Wildlife 2022 & 2023